Reality Check: The marvel of computer vision technology in today’s camera-based AR systems – TechCrunch

-British science fiction writer, Sir Arther C. Clark, once said, “Any sufficiently advanced technology is indistinguishable from magic.”
+British science fiction writer, Sir Arthur C. Clarke, once said, “Any sufficiently advanced technology is indistinguishable from magic.”

 Augmented reality has the potential to instill awe and wonder in us just as magic would.
 For the very first time in the history of computing, we now have the ability to blur the line between the physical world and the virtual world.
 AR promises to bring forth the dawn of a new creative economy, where digital media can be brought to life and given the ability to interact with the real world.